Skip to Main Content

 Adding Files (like PDFs)

-1) Drag & Drop onto a citation
+Drag & Drop onto an existing citation

-2) Drag & Drop without a previously existing citation
+Drag & Drop without an existing citation

 1. "Retrieve Metadata for PDF"